Dhruvdesai407/Obsidian/Backend.md

           * 🔑 **THE CORE CONCEPT (Memorize this\!):** *_**Event-driven, non-blocking I/O model.**_* (This isn't just a term; it's Node's entire superpower\! 🌟)
               * *Why this matters:* It allows Node.js to handle *thousands of concurrent connections* with just a single thread\!🤯 Imagine a restaurant with one chef, but a hundred waiters.
 That's Node\! 👨‍🍳🍽️🍽️🍽️
   * ### **Why Node.js is YOUR Secret Weapon (Interviewers WILL Drill You\!):** 🎯
-      * 📈 **Scalability King:** Handles *countless concurrent requests* effortlessly, thanks to its non-blocking I/O. Your app won't freeze under pressure\! 💨
+      * 📈 **Scalability King:** Handles *countless concurrent requests* effortlessly, thanks to its non-blocking I/O. Your app won't freeze under pressure\!💨
       * 🏎️ **Blazing Fast Performance:** V8 engine compiles JS to machine code *on the fly*.
 Code execution? *Zoom\!* 🚀
       * 🤝 **Unified Language:** *JavaScript across the entire stack\!* Frontend (React/Vue/Angular) & Backend (Node.js) in JS = happy dev, less context switching, faster development. 🧑‍💻➡️🧑‍💻
       * 📦 **GIGANTIC Ecosystem (NPM):** The *largest open-source library collection on Earth\!* Need a tool, a framework, a tiny utility?
 It's probably an `npm install` away. 🌍📚